xznhj8129/hivelink/README.md

-# Flexible mesh network UAV communication library
+# HiveLink Flexible mesh network communication library
-The protocol is built for autonomous drone swarming where each node (drone or ground station) communicates over a variety of mesh networked high (e.g., 802.11s) and low-bandwidth link (e.g., LoRa).\
+The protocol is built for autonomous drone swarming where each node (drone, robot or ground station) communicates over a variety of mesh networked high (e.g., 802.11s) and low-bandwidth link (e.g., LoRa).\
 Uses defined protocol and msgpack to send data over flexible links\
 Significantly simplified and integrated with my other libraries\